-Harvest eggplants 16-24 weeks after sowing when their skin is glossy.
 Keep track of your planting schedule from the day you first sow your eggplant seeds.
 At the 16-week mark, start checking your eggplant crops to see if they are ready for harvesting.
-When the skin is shiny, cut off eggplants near the stem with sharp pruning shears.
+When the skin on the fruits is shiny, harvest by cutting near the stem with sharp pruning shears.